bradfrost/design-system-questionnaire/README.md

   - [The Salesforce Team Model for Scaling a Design System](https://medium.com/salesforce-ux/the-salesforce-team-model-for-scaling-a-design-system-d89c2a2d404b#.akuqars3c)
   - [Establishing a Design System Team](http://atomicdesign.bradfrost.com/chapter-5/#establishing-a-design-system-team)
 - **Who is the primary owner of the design system?** - Who is the primary person responsible for the design system's success or failure?
 This person is often in a senior leadership or director position.
-- **Who is responsible for allocating time, budget, and resources to the design system?**
+- **Who is responsible for allocating time, budget, and resources to the design system initiative?**
-- **Who are the key stakeholders in the design systems?** - Who will primarily affect or be affected by the design system?
+- **Who are the key stakeholders in the design systems?** - Who are the main players who will influence the direction of the design system?
+Key stakeholders may be included across a number of , but often heavily affect or be affected by the design system?
 - **Who are secondary stakeholders?** - Are there other people who either have
 - **Are there third parties involved?** - Are there any players outside of the organization (agencies, consultants, who will affect or be affected by the design system?